chancery-lane-project/risk_id/README.md

   - `risk_taxonomy.html`: An overview of the taxonomy of risks that the model is trained to identify.
 - **Experiment Tracking**
   - `wandb/`: Logs and metadata for training and evaluation runs (using [Weights & Biases](https://wandb.ai/)).
-- **Static Frontend / Provocatype**
+- **Live Frontend / Provocatype**
-  - Static HTML prototype for testing the clause discovery concept with users (see section below).
+  - Dynamic HTML prototype with live contract analysis for testing the clause discovery concept with users (see section below).

 ---